Hitsville U.S.A.: Motown's Steinway grand piano

-The Motown piano is an 1877 Steinway & Sons Model D grand piano, used by many musicians, including the Funk Brothers studio band, at the Hitsville U.S.A.
+The Motown piano is an 1877 Steinway & Sons Model D grand piano, used by many musicians including the Funk Brothers studio band, at the Hitsville U.S.A.
 Studio B from 1967 to 1972.
-On July 24, 2011, Paul McCartney was in Detroit for a performance at Comerica Park, as part of his On the Run Tour, and visited the Motown Museum for a private guided tour.
+On July 24, 2011, Paul McCartney was in Detroit for a performance at Comerica Park, as part of his On the Run Tour; he visited the Motown Museum for a private guided tour.
 While touring Studio A, he asked to play the Motown piano, only to find that it was not in playing condition.
-It was restored in 2012, with the support of McCartney, and was played by McCartney and Berry Gordy during a charity event in September 2012.
+McCartney supported a restoration by Steinway & Sons in 2012, and together with Berry Gordy played it during a charity event in September of that year.

-The piano was inherited by Motown after it bought Golden World Records in 1967.
+The piano had come into Motown's possession when it bought Golden World Records in 1967.
 The Golden World studio then became Hitsville U.S.A.
+Studio B.

-Studio B. The piano is on display in Studio A at the Motown Museum.
+The piano is on display in Studio A at the Motown Museum.